retooth2/xenharmlib/doc/quickstart.rst

     [EDOPitch(2, 31-EDO), EDOPitch(4, 24-EDO), EDOPitch(3, 12-EDO)]

-To retrieve the frequency of a pitch directly use the frequency
+To retrieve the frequency of a pitch directly, use the frequency
 property:

 .. testcode::